Ada-Developers-Academy/cs-fun-interview-practice/02/intersection.md

     * Consider at least one nominal and one edge case.
     * What is the expected output for the given input?
     * You can use the examples provided in the prompt, or other examples.
-2. Write unit tests for `intersection_node` for the nominal and edge cases you identified in the first step.
+2. Write unit tests for `find_intersecting_node` for the nominal and edge cases you identified in the first step.

 *Note: Click the **Run Tests** button to save your tests for instructor feedback.
 No real tests are actually run again your unit tests.*